bitcoinwords/bitcoinwords.github.io/_pages/beer-fund.md

 ## Subscribe to our newsletter

 We publish our journal monthly and share it via Twitter and via newsletter.
+Consider subscribing to the newsletter.
+If you're not on Twitter all day, it might make sense to subscribe so you never miss a publication.

 ### Our pledge